tigerfarm/arduino/Altair101/Altair101a2/README.md

 Altair101a uses David Hansel's Altair 8800 simulator code to execute machine instructions.
 Hansel's code is proven to work, as it's the software engine of the Altair-Duino.

-Altair101a runs Kill the Bit, sample assembler programs I wrote, and MITS 4K Basic.
+Altair101a runs the classic Kill the Bit, assembler programs I wrote, and MITS 4K Basic.
 My assembler program is great for assembling programs into byte code and uploading to the Altair101a.
 I used the assembler to assemble and run a modified version the program GALAXY80, a variation of the classic Star Trek game.